 Another added, “Agree, I’m glad more people are buying secondhand, but it’s killing my budget.’’

 2. Restoring Old Furniture

 One commenter mentioned, “Restoring old furniture.
-Many pieces get bought up /flipped for online stores or sellers now want the restored value of the furniture because they “know what (they) have.’’
+Many pieces get bought up or flipped for online stores or sellers now want the restored value of the furniture because they “know what (they) have.’’

 3. Estate Sales

-A Redditor said, “Estate sales.
-All my coolest shit comes from dead people.’’
+A user said, “Estate sales.
+All my coolest stuff comes from dead people.’’

 4. Cheaper Cuts of Meat

 Ascholay said, “Cheaper cuts of meat aren’t so cheap anymore.
 Chicken wings, flank steak…… chicken thighs seem to be creeping up through the years.’’

 Another commented, ‘’Yeah, the rise of cooking shows, popular YouTube cooks, and online forums have made cooking the cheaper/tougher cuts of meat more accessible to the general public.
 What were once regional specialties (like tri-tip or picanha) are now in demand everywhere.’’